autoplot/documentation/javadoc/org/autoplot/datasource/AbstractDataSource.md

-# org.autoplot.datasource.AbstractDataSourceBase class for file-based DataSources that keeps track of the uri, makes
+# org.autoplot.datasource.AbstractDataSource

- the parameters available, manages capabilities and has do-nothing implementations for rarely-used methods of DataSource.
+Base class for file-based DataSources that keeps track of the uri, makes the parameters available, manages capabilities and has do-nothing implementations for rarely-used methods of DataSource.

  Also this provides the filePollUpdating parameter and Updating capability.

-AbstractDataSource( java.net.URI uri )
+# AbstractDataSource( java.net.URI uri )

 ***